 In 1936, Sergei Prokofiev composed Peter And The Wolf, a piece designed to teach children about the instruments of the orchestra by assigning each one an identity as an animal.
 A new twist on the idea of talking animals, you could say.

-In 1937, 8 months before the release of Disney's Snow White, Ladislas Starevich released the stop motion animation feature Tales Of The Fox.
+In 1937, 8 months before the release of Disney's Snow White, Ladislas Starevich released the stop motion animation feature The Tale Of The Fox.
 In the works since 1929, and therefore having the primitive quality of the silent era, though the anthropomorphic character designs seem significantly advanced.
 Culturally these designs reflect how differently anthropomorphics were viewed in other countries which still thought of them as part of their traditional folk cultures.

 In 1937, Snow White And The Seven Dwarfs was the first feature length animated movie.
 Though the animals in this film don't talk, they have the anthropomorphic visual and personality traits that are staples of the Disney talking animal formula.

 In 1937, Furries invaded radio in the classic Old Time Radio serial The Cinnamon Bear—a one of a kind freeform fantasy romp through a world filled with more Funny Animals and fabulous monsters than Louis Carroll could shake a stick at.
 This was the first time Funny Animals hit it big in a non-visual medium where they couldn't sell themselves through physical cuteness.
 Every individual listener probably had a distinctly different image of what a Crazy Quilt Dragon looked like.
-You can download the entire series here.

 In 1939, T. S. Eliot published Old Possum's Book of Practical Cats.
 Another book of Funny Animal stories in verse in the tradition of Palmer Cox.
 It would inspire the creation of Andrew Lloyd Webber's "Cats."